AI Outreach Automation

 Status in 2026:

-Setup: Attacker gains access to your application’s database where email credentials are stored.
+Setup: an attacker gains access to your application’s database, where email credentials are stored.

 Stolen: username + real_password